pjflanagan/garmin-mandarin-watchface/README.md

 # Garmin Chinese Watchface

-View the time of day in Chinese
+View the time in Chinese, great for students!

 ## About

-This is a branch of a Chinese watch face by Mark Kuo.
-I felt the watchface needed a little decoration and motion.
+This is a branch of a [garmin-mandarin-clock](https://github.com/starryalley/garmin-mandarin-clock) by [Mark Kuo](https://github.com/starryalley).
+I love using this watch face, but felt it could use a little motion and decoration.
+To make the watch feel a more alive, I've added second hand.
-I've added a second hand and a decorative background meant to resemble how dive watches often have wave backgrounds.
-These waves were inspired by the way clouds are frequently drawn in Asia.
+Inspired by how dive watches often have wave backgrounds, I've also added a decorative wave background meant to resemble the way clouds are frequently drawn in Asia.

 ![Screenshots](screenshots/screenshot_1.png)